 - a) The dictionary defines mathematics as "the science of numbers and their operations, interrelations, combinations, generalizations and abstractions; the science of space configurations and their structure, measurement, transformations, and generalizations."
-Catholic educators define mathematics as, but not limited to: a tool necessary for modern day-to-day living; a language with its own structure and vocabulary that communicates precision and logic internationally and across subject areas; an art containing form, pattern, rhythm, and beautiful design; a process of thinking deductively and inductively; and a means to visualize the values of balance, order, harmony, and equivalency in God's universe, and the integration of those insights into life situations, relationships, and events. - b) The K-8 mathematics program strives to develop students who are - Confident and competent in understanding math, concepts, inferring mathematical relationships, and solving multidimensional problems - (2) Mathematically literate with prompt recall of basic knowledge, advanced knowledge, and skills - (3) Astute in creative problem solving; genuinely fascinated by the logic, order, and beauty of math, stimulated to discover and investigate new possibilities - (4) Aware that mathematics skills are an indispensable means for survival and growth in the everyday world - (5) Exposed to the various uses of technology as a mathematical tool to support and enhance Learning - 9.
-Criteria for Admission to Accelerated Math (grades 5, 6, 7, 8) Accelerated Fifth Grade Math - a) Concurrence of the 4th & 5th grade teachers, consideration of the Renaissance STAR Reading and Math scores, and consultation with the accelerated math teacher. - b) Accelerated Sixth Grade Math - (1) Concurrence of the 5th & 6th grade teachers, consideration of the Renaissance STAR Reading and Math scores, and consultation with the accelerated math teacher.
+Catholic educators define mathematics as, but not limited to: a tool necessary for modern day-to-day living; a language with its own structure and vocabulary that communicates precision and logic internationally and across subject areas; an art containing form, pattern, rhythm, and beautiful design; a process of thinking deductively and inductively; and a means to visualize the values of balance, order, harmony, and equivalency in God's universe, and the integration of those insights into life situations, relationships, and events. - b) The PreK-8 mathematics program strives to develop students who are - Confident and competent in understanding math, concepts, inferring mathematical relationships, and solving multidimensional problems - (2) Mathematically literate with prompt recall of basic knowledge, advanced knowledge, and skills - (3) Astute in creative problem solving; genuinely fascinated by the logic, order, and beauty of math, stimulated to discover and investigate new possibilities - (4) Aware that mathematics skills are an indispensable means for survival and growth in the everyday world - (5) Exposed to the various uses of technology as a mathematical tool to support and enhance Learning - 9.
+Criteria for Admission to Accelerated Math (grades 5, 6, 7, 8) Accelerated Fifth Grade Math - a) Concurrence of the 5th grade teachers and Advanced math teacher, consideration of the Renaissance STAR Reading and Math scores, and consultation with school administration. - b) Accelerated Sixth Grade Math - (1) Concurrence of the 5th & 6th grade teachers, consideration of the Renaissance STAR Reading and Math scores, and consultation with the accelerated math teacher/school administration.

-c) Accelerated Seventh Grade Math

-(1) Successful completion of Accelerated 6th Grade Math, or concurrence of the 6th grade teacher, the Science/Math teacher, the Accelerated Math teacher, and Renaissance STAR Reading and Math scores.

-d) Accelerated Eighth Grade Math

-(1) Successful completion of Accelerated 7th Grade Math, or concurrence of the Science/Math Teacher, the Accelerated Math teacher, and Renaissance STAR Reading and Math scores.
+- c) Accelerated Seventh Grade Math - (1) Concurrence of the 6th & 7th grade teachers, consideration of the Renaissance STAR Reading and Math scores, and consultation with the accelerated math teacher/school administration. - d) Accelerated Eighth Grade Math - (1) Successful completion of Accelerated 7th Grade Math, or concurrence of the Science/Math Teacher, the Accelerated Math teacher, school administration, and Renaissance STAR Reading and Math scores.